-- The Fund has been steadily improving its net position, with an increase this year of approximately \$520 million.
-The increase is due to increased covered employment, increased overpayment recoveries, and low benefit payments. - Interest income has increased approximately \$12.2 million over the prior year as a result of the maintenance of a higher Trust Fund Balance. - The Fund had reductions in both the operating revenues and expenses by over \$300 million in fiscal year 2015.
-The decrease in unemployment revenue was attributable to lower tax collections and lower federal revenue.
-The reduction in expenses is due to lower benefit payments.
-The unemployment rate is near its lowest since 2000 (accounting for seasonal effects). - The Trust Fund balance exceeded \$2.5 billion as of June 30, 2015 and remained so for the remainder of the quarter.
-This resulted in a reduction of the taxable wage base (as required by law) from \$9,500 to \$9,000 for non-delinquent employers. - The Fund received a \$2.8 million allocation from the federal government to cover the implementation and promotion of the Work Share program.
+- The Fund has been steadily improving its net position, with an increase this year of approximately \$479 million.
+The increase is due to increased covered employment, increased overpayment recoveries, and extremely low benefit payments. - Interest income has increased approximately \$10.7 million over the prior year as a result of the maintenance of a higher Trust Fund Balance. - The reduction in operating revenues exceeded the reduction of operating expenses for the year by approximately \$50 million.
+The decrease in unemployment revenue was attributable to lower tax collections due to the reduced wage base and lower federal revenue.
+The expenses are lower due to extremely low benefit payments.
+The unemployment rate is near its lowest since 2000 (accounting for seasonal effects). - The Trust Fund balance exceeded \$2.5 billion on June 30, 2015 and remained so for the quarter.
+This resulted in the continuation of the reduction of the wage base from \$9,500 to \$9,000 for non-delinquent employers. - In Fiscal Year 2016, the Agency received clarification from USDOL-ETA regarding the allocation of penalty and interest collections attributable to federal programs.
+The clarification received stipulated that the recoveries of penalties and interest assessed on overpayments attributable to federal programs are treated differently.
+Collections associated with interest assessments on overpayments must be returned to the federal program; however penalties collected are to be used at the discretion of the state.
+The MES Act stipulates the deposit of all penalty collections into the Contingent Fund.